tholman/the-indie-web/_posts/2015-10-22-humans-dot-text.md

 imgHeight: 542
 ---

-_[Tumblr's humans.txt](http://tumblr.com/humans.txt) file, turns out to be an awesome text adventure.
+_It turns out that this file is an awesome text adventure.
 What a great little easter egg._

 By [Tumblr](http://tumblr.com)